victorqribeiro/rpiapi/README.md

 ### toggle/{pin_number} - [GET]

 The toggle endpoint will toggle the pin.
 If it's active it will deactivate it.
-If it's deactive it will activate it. (if it's 0 it becomes 1, if it's 1 it becomes 0).
+If it's deactive it will activate it. (if it's 0 it becomes 1, if it's 1 it becomes 0) and return the **current value** of the pin if ok or a error message.